- Hu-mAb is an antibody humanisation tool.

 - An example of the output produced by Hu-mAb can be seen here.

-The paper describing Hu-mAb and its results will be coming soon!
+The paper describing Hu-mAb and its results can be found here: